Boston Central Library: Collections

 The McKim Building has the research, photographs–prints, and microtext–periodicals collections, in addition to the public-document library and special collections.
 The Johnson Building has the circulating and rare-books collections.
 The BPL maintains a book-repair shop where these objects are repaired.
 More than 200,000 items in the special collections are also viewable online as of 2022.

 An article from the 1990s quoted the Central Branch as having nearly 10 million patents, 6 million books, and 3 million government documents, in addition to hundreds of thousands of microfilm reels, prints, artworks, musical scores, and films.
 The collection also includes rare books, children's books, postcards, magazines, and maps.
 A 2007 article from the Boston Globe cited the BPL as having 1.7 million rare volumes, which were mostly housed at the Central Library.
-As of 2022, the collection included copies of the United States Declaration of Independence, Robert McCloskey's drawings, William Shakespeare's First Folio, the The Liberator newspaper, and a Robert Aitken Bible (the first English-language Bible published in the U.S.).
+As of 2022, the collection included copies of the United States Declaration of Independence, Robert McCloskey's drawings, William Shakespeare's First Folio, The Liberator newspaper, and a Robert Aitken Bible (the first English-language Bible published in the U.S.).
 Other items include a book belonging to 15th-century printer William Caxton, numerous Rembrandt prints, 350 items about the artist Henri de Toulouse-Lautrec, 6,000 items from the 20th Massachusetts Regiment, 25,000 photographs from local newspapers, 25,000 color postcards, and 40,000 negatives by photographer Leslie Ronald Jones.

 When the McKim Building opened, its collections had Thomas Pennant Barton's collection of English literature; New England history volumes from Barton, Thomas Prince, and John A. Lewis; and George Ticknor's collection of Spanish literature.
 The building included a collection of music volumes from Allen A. Brown, the personal library of BPL librarian Mellen Chamberlain, and the personal library of former U.S. president John Adams.
 Also included were Nathaniel Bowditch's math and astronomy collections, Theodore Parker's theology and history collections, Antonio Tosti's engravings, and collections of items about Benjamin Franklin and the West Indies.
 The special libraries had various other collections organized by subject.
 In the mid-20th century, the BPL's acquisitions included Albert H. Wiggin's collections of prints and drawings, the collection of the painter Charles Herbert Woodbury, and works from Thomas W. Nason and Arthur W. Heintzelman.
 The Norman B. Leventhal Map Center, established in 2004, has 200,000 maps including 5,000 atlases.